ecmwf/IonBeam/README.md

 $ pip install --editable ".[dev]"
 ```

-Recommeneded: Install pre-commit hooks that run ruff, black, isort and flake8 on the code before you commit
+Recommeneded: Install pre-commit hooks that run ruff, black, isort, flake8, etc on the code before you commit
 ```sh
 pre-commit install
 ```

+## Credentials
+Make sure there is a `secrets.yaml` file containing the access credentials for the various , use `example_secrets.yaml` as a template.

 ## Testing
 To run the default battery of smoke tests, just run pytest: